johnnymetz/johnny-metz-blog/content/posts/check-django-migrations.md

     quantity = models.PositiveIntegerField(default=1)
 ```

 At this point, we _should_ create a new migration using `python3 manage.py makemigrations`.
 However, let's say we forget, which is a common mistake, and we attempt to create a new product.
-This results in an error and the data is never added to the db.
+This results in an error and the data is never added to the database.

 ```python
 In [1]: from core.models import Product